OT-CONTAINER-KIT/redis-operator/scripts/backup/backup.md

 * For **Manual Backups**: Copy the backup-user.bash scrip in Dockerfile.kubectl
 * For **Automated Backups** (using cronjobs/jobs): Use the backup.bash script.

-> 🚨 Important: If you're utilizing the backup.bash script, environment variables must be provided as arguments.
+> 🚨 Important: If you're utilizing the backup.bash script, environment variables must be provided.

 ### 2. Set Up the Backup Environment